Balachandru0805/Ecommerce-Product-Categorization/README.md

 ## Exploratory Data Analysis

 ### Let’s see insights of data.
 The target product_category_tree has totally 11 distinct values.
 Those are Clothing, Footwear,Jewellery, Watches, and few more.
-We have product description of max length 2000+.
+We have a product description of max length 2000+.
 It contains alphabets, numbers and lot of special characters.
 We should remove it before applying the ML model.

 ## Machiner Learning Models Deployed